Kimmix/KMMX-Web/lore/operation-ghost-lab.md

 The last coherent thought I process is wondering if this is what metamorphosis feels like to the being emerging from its chrysalis.

-Then consciousness fragments into quantum particles, and I fall into dark energy oblivion.
+Then consciousness fragments into quantum particles, and I fall into energy-drenched oblivion.

 ---